 Claire is regularly instructed in appeals before the First-Tier and Upper Tribunals of the Immigration and Asylum Chamber, and judicial review proceedings before the Administrative Court.
 She also appears before the Court of Appeal.

-Claire is instructed before the First-Tier and Upper Tribunals of the Immigration and Asylum Chamber, the Administrative Court and the Court of Appeal.
-She also often advises at the initial stages of cases in respect of applications made to the Secretary of State.
+Claire often advises at the initial stages of cases in respect of applications and claims made to the Secretary of State.

 She is highly experienced in representing asylum-seekers and victims of Modern Slavery and Human Trafficking.
-She has been involved in a number of reported cases including test cases.
-Claire is committed to representing vulnerable individuals and often acts in cases involving clients with mental health issues and unaccompanied minors.
+She has been involved in a number of test cases and obtained positive outcomes for her clients.
+Claire is committed to representing vulnerable clients and often acts in cases involving individuals with mental health issues and children.

-Claire regularly represents EEA nationals and their family members and also has experience in Family and Business Immigration.
+Claire regularly represents EEA nationals and their family members.
+She also has experience in Business Immigration.

-She has been involved in international work, representing asylum-seekers and refugees, including children, residing in the UK’s Sovereign Base Areas (“SBAs”) in the Republic of Cyprus.
+Claire has been involved in international work, representing asylum-seekers and refugees, including children, residing in the UK’s Sovereign Base Areas (“SBAs”) in the Republic of Cyprus.
 In 2011 she appeared before the Appeal Court of the SBAs.

-Claire has an extensive background in human rights law.
-Prior to practising at the Bar, she completed a ‘stage’ at the European Court of Human Rights in 2005.
-She undertook internships at the International Criminal Court in the Hague in 2004 and at the NGOs Justice and Redress in 2003.
+She has an extensive background in Human Rights law.
+Prior to practising at the Bar, she completed a ‘stage’ at the European Court of Human Rights in Strasbourg in 2005.
+She undertook internships at the International Criminal Court in the Hague in 2004 and at the NGOs Justice and Redress in London in 2003.

 She also worked as a paralegal on Criminal and Terrorism cases, in particular the 21/07/2005 Terrorism Case.
-She has particular experience in Deportation and other immigration cases involving a cross-over with Crime.
+At the Bar she has extensive experience in Deportation and other immigration cases involving a cross-over with Crime.